What do I do if there is a serious barking problem in my neighborhood?

 If possible, approach your neighbor and tactfully discuss the problem with them.
 Many people do not realize that their dog barks when they are not home or that it disturbs their neighbors.
 Many dog owners react well to such friendly approaches and are able to find a solution.

-Dogs: The owners of dogs five months of age or older are required to obtain a license prior to April 1 of each year or within 30 days of acquiring ownership of the dog.
+The owners of dogs five months of age or older are required to obtain a license on or before March 31 of each year or within 30 days of acquiring ownership of a licensable dog.